robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 ---
 > *This post is part of "Programming Feedback for Advanced Beginners", a regular series that helps you make the leap from cobbling programs together to writing elegant, thoughtful code.
 [Subscribe now][subscribe] to receive PFAB in your inbox, every fortnight, entirely free.*

-On the previous three editions of Programming Feedback for Advanced Beginners ([#16][pfab16], [#17][pfab17], [#18][pfab18]) we've been optimizing Justin Reppert's ASCII art generation program.
+On the past three editions of Programming Feedback for Advanced Beginners ([#16][pfab16], [#17][pfab17], [#18][pfab18]) we've been optimizing Justin Reppert's ASCII art generation program.
 If you haven't read those editions yet then start with them.
-I'm not going anywhere, and there's a lot of good stuff in them that you'll need in order for this edition to properly click into place.
+You'll still get something out of this week's discussion if you don't, but there's a lot of good stuff in them that you'll need in order for this week to properly click into place.

+## Previously on PFAB

-As you may recall, we've been focussing on the portion of Justin's program responsible for adding color to his ASCII art.
-We've been trying to optimize the algorithm that the program uses to map from an input image's RGB pixel colors to ANSI color codes that can be displayed by our terminal.
+We've been focussing on the portion of Justin's program responsible for adding color to his ASCII art.
+We've been trying to optimize the algorithm that the program uses to add colors to the ASCII images that it prints to the terminal.
+Many terminals can only print a small number of different colors, defined by the [ANSI standard][ansi-TODO], and to deal with this limitation we need to write code that maps from the true color of each pixel in our input image to the closest ANSI color.

+[IMG]

-We've been focussing on an approach in which we pre-compute the closest ANSI color code for every possible RGB pixel color and store the output in a file.
-[Last time][pfab18] we were working on shrinking the size of this file so as to make it faster to load.
+One approach we've taken is to pre-compute the closest ANSI color code for every possible RGB pixel color and store the output in a file.
+When we run our program to convert an image to ASCII art, we first load up our pre-computed mappings of pixel colors to ANSI codes from our stored file.
+Then we look up the ANSI code corresponding to the color of each pixel, and print our ASCII character using that code.

+[IMG]

+[Last time][pfab18] we were working on shrinking the size of the file in which we store our pre-computed mapping so as to make it faster to load.
 We devised a file format in which each mapping from a pixel color to an ANSI code is represented by 8 somewhat cryptic characters of [*hexadecimal*][hex].
 In this format, a block of characters that maps a pixel color to an ANSI code looks something like this:

 ```
 5CFF0152
 ```

 The first 6 characters in a block represent the RGB (red, green, blue) value of the pixel color using the hexadecimal counting system.
+The 7th and 8th characters in each block represent the ANSI color code that the pixel color maps to.

-Remember that two hexadecimal digits can represent any number between 0 and 255, so the first 2 characters in the block are the amount of red in the pixel color (`5C` in the above example), the next 2 are the amount of green (`FF`), and the final 2 are the amount of blue (`01`).
-The 7th and 8th characters in each block represent the ANSI color code that the pixel color maps to (`52`).
-This code is also a number between 0 and 255, again represented using 2 hexadecimal digits.
+Remember that two hexadecimal digits can represent any number between 0 and 255, so the first 2 characters in the block are the amount of red in the pixel color (`5C` in the above example), the 3rd and 4th are the amount of green (`FF`), and the 5th and 6th are the amount of blue (`01`).
+The 7th and 8th are the ANSI code (`52`), which is also a number between 0 and 255.

 Since each block is exactly 8 characters long we don't need newlines or any other separator between them.
 Instead, the code that reads our file is responsible for chunking up the file into blocks of 8 characters itself.